 - Keep a daily routine.
 Consistency helps combat confusion, which can help avoid new daily struggles due to a lack of understanding.

 - Reassure the patient.
 If they feel unsafe, reassure them that they are in a caring environment and that you are there to help.

 - Focus on their feelings rather than words.
 They may be struggling to express what they are feeling verbally, so take note of other signs of communication, such as body language, to understand what they are feeling.

 - Use humour when possible.
-Keep things light-hearted and avoid the escalation of aggression whenever possible.
+Keep things light-hearted to avoid the escalation of aggression whenever possible.

 - Use distractions.
 Ask for help, such as, “Let’s set the table” or “I really need help folding the clothes.”
 Helping them fill up their time with social contact can help keep them engaged with something positive and channel their attention in a productive way.

 - Avoid arguments.
 It is not necessary to deny, correct, or try to reason with harmless delusions.
-They think the sky is a beautiful shade of pink today?
+Do they think the sky is a beautiful shade of pink today?
 Why yes, yes it is!

 - Provide support.
 Dementia patients also need emotional support, especially when they feel scared or grieved.
-While their family of these patients can play a significant role in helping them maintain a positive attitude, not all patients have close ties with their family, and may need extra care in this area.
+While the family of these patients can play a significant role in helping them maintain a positive attitude, not all patients have close ties with their families and may need extra care in this area.

 Travel nursing opportunities in long term care facilities

 Travel nurses can find a variety of different jobs in dementia care.
 Long-term care facilities across Canada provide challenging and fulfilling careers for nurses who want to expand their skills while making a valuable contribution.
 The work that nurses do is incredibly important, no matter what their position.
 Nursing jobs that serve our ageing community with humanity and dignity cannot be understated.
 These are engaging roles that make a difference to important community members who need support.